sblandford/wifi-xlation/src/doc/Docker variables and mount points.md

 ##### Video RTP the reserved language name, "Video Channel"

 The video is sent to the specified port using the codec specified in the Translator Password column.
-The video codec must be VP8 or VP9.
+The RTP Payload type must be 98 and the video codec must be VP8 or VP9.
+See the test-tones.sh script.

 ```
 5016,Video channel,vp8